wp-plugins/enhanced-meta-widget/readme.txt

 4. **Options**: You can select which links you want displayed.
 No links are displayed unless they're relevant to the currently logged in user, on the page they're currently viewing.

 == Change Log ==

+= 2.3 =
+* Added option to add a new page.
+* Fixed link to Dashboard to link to the index.php file rather than just the wp-admin directory.
+* Language files updated with most recent changes.

 = 2.2 =
 * Changed wording from _site admin_ to _dashboard_ in both the options and the links.